Shivshankar Menon

 Shivshankar Menon (born 5 July 1949) is a retired Indian diplomat and statesman of Indian Foreign Service who served as the 4th National Security Advisor of India to the Prime Minister Manmohan Singh.
 He had previously served as the Foreign Secretary in the Ministry of External Affairs.
 Prior to that he was Indian High Commissioner to Pakistan, and Sri Lanka and ambassador to China and Israel.
 He is Distinguished Fellow at the Centre for Social and Economic Progress.
-He is also Visiting Professor of International Relations at Ashoka University.
+He is also a Visiting Professor of International Relations at Ashoka University.

 Early life and education

 Shivshankar Menon hails from Ottapalam in the Palakkad district of Kerala.
 He comes from a family of diplomats; his father, Parappil Narayana Menon, served as the ambassador to Yugoslavia in his last days.

-Menon's grandfather, K. P. S. Menon (senior), was India's first Foreign Secretary, while his uncle, K. P. S. Menon (junior), was the former Indian ambassador to China and the 15th Foreign Secretary.
+Menon's grandfather, K. P. S. Menon (senior), was India's first Foreign Secretary, while his uncle, K. P. S. Menon Jr., was the former Indian ambassador to China and the 15th Foreign Secretary.
 His great-grandfather, Sir C. Sankaran Nair, was a president of the Indian National Congress in 1897, so far the only Malayali to hold this position.

 Menon did his schooling at Scindia School, Gwalior.
 He then completed his B.A.
 (Hons.) degree and the M.A. degree in history from St. Stephen's College, Delhi.